EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 However, starting from scratch is not always an option.
 Actually, it's a rare opportunity.
-There's a whole world of legacy applications and they generate real money day by day.
+There's a whole world of legacy applications and they generate real money every day.
 It's simply not possible or even desirable to throw away something that works for something that would do the same thing but in a "cooler" way.
 In ten years, the way we're coding will look old anyway.